PAKISTAN

 Quick Facts

-Crescent Petroleum’s Gulf-South Asia Gas Project (GUSA) was the first workable conceptual study for producing, transmitting by pipeline, and delivering natural gas from Qatar to Pakistan and eventually onward to other parts of the Indian subcontinent.
+Crescent Petroleum’s Gulf South Asia Gas Project (GUSA) was an early integrated concept to produce, transport and deliver natural gas from Qatar to Pakistan, with potential extension to other parts of the Indian subcontinent.